Claims Kit

 Physician Selection 102.42 (2)

-When a worker reports an injury, the employer must offer the worker the right to select a doctor of the worker's choice for treatment.
-The employee may select any physician, psychologist, chiropractor, dentist, podiatrist, physician assistant, advanced practice or nurse prescriber who is licensed to practice in Wisconsin.
-If the injury creates an emergency situation, the employer may make whatever arrangements are necessary for immediate treatment.
-Once the emergency passes, the worker has the right to select a doctor for future treatment.
+Generally, the worker is afforded medical control.
+When a worker reports an injury, the employer must offer the worker the right to select a doctor of the worker's choice for rendering claim-related treatment.
+The employee may select any physician, psychologist, chiropractor, dentist, podiatrist, physician assistant, advanced practice, or nurse prescriber who is licensed to practice in Wisconsin.
+By mutual agreement, the employee may have the choice of any qualified practitioner not licensed in Wisconsin so long as they are appropriately licensed in their home state.

-If the employee is not satisfied with the first doctor, one more choice is allowed; however, the worker must notify the employer of this second choice.
+After changing doctors once, any further change may be made only by mutual agreement between the employee, employer, and insurance carrier.
 If the attending doctor refers the employee to a specialist or a series of specialists, this referral is still considered to be treatment by one doctor.
 If several doctors in one partnership or clinic are seen, these are all considered one doctor.
-After changing doctors once, any further change may be made only by mutual agreement between the employee, employer and insurance carrier.

-Posting Requirements
+Posting Requirements 102.12

-Reporting of Claim by Employer DWD 80.02
+Reporting of Claim by Employer 80.02

 Documents Provided by CopperPoint

-Portal User Guides
+Portal User Help

-Pharmacy First Fill - Spanish
+Pharmacy First Fill - ENG/SPA

 Change of Address

-Witness Statement - English
+Witness Statement - ENG/SPA

-Accident Report - English
+Accident Report - ENG/SPA

-Gramm-Leach-Bliley Act (GLBA) Privacy Notice - English
+Gramm-Leach-Bliley Act (GLBA) Privacy Notice

 Return To Work

-Return To Work Transitional Employment Offer TemplateReturn To Work Transitional Employment Offer Template - Spanish
+Return To Work Transitional Employment Offer Template - ENG/SPA

 Return To Work Policy Guide